kawangwong/FINAL_PROJECT_C2/final_project_overview.md

 ## How Should Our Team Work Together?

-Your team is expected to meet daily (on weekdays) and conduct a standup, mimicing what your team would be doing in a DevOps role.
+Your team is expected to meet daily (on weekdays) and conduct a standup, mimicing what your team would be doing in an agile DevOps role.
 Tasks will be broken down into discrete, actionable items using GitHub projects and work will be assigned to each team member.
 We will go over this process as a class in the coming weeks.

 ## Project Deliverables

-The Final Project is divided into 5 deliverables, each building on top of skills learned previously to scaffold students' learning over the entire course.
+The Final Project is divided into 6 deliverables, each building on top of skills learned previously to scaffold students' learning over the entire course.

 ### Part 1: Agree on a Project & Plan it Out